yanivys4/LeetcodeChallenge/README.md

 Each week I (Yaniv) will randomly choose  a problem from leetcode which will be Easy/Medium level problem.
 The problem instructions (link to leetcode)  will be published under "Wiki".

-Each one of us will solve the problem and will add his solution in separate folder with the name of the problem and its name appended.
+Each one of us will solve the problem and will add his solution inside the folder of the problem like below:

+LeetcodeChallenge/Container With Most Water/Yaniv/solution.py

 Few ground rules:
 1. Feel free to add comments on each others work